Winogradsky ColumnCompiled by Sarah Bordenstein, Marine Biological Laboratory

 Schematic view of a typical Winogradsky Column.
 Image credit: Jim Deacon, University of Edinburgh

 - Building a Winogradsky Column Video Demonstration.
 This five-minute Quick Time video demonstrates how to build a Winogradsky Column.
 The video is published by NASA Quest and can be used as a teaching supplement to... (more info)

 - Building a Winogradsky Column: An Educator Guide with Activities in Astrobiology.
 This 27-page educator guide is a NASA Quest resource about Microbial Ecology and related Astrobiology activities.
 Students will construct a Winogradsky Column to observe... (more info)

-- Soil & Windogradsky Column Hotlist .
+- Soil, Desertification, and Farm Bills; Windogradsky Column Hotlist .
 This is an Internet hotlist on the Windogradsky column.
-Published by a high school teacher, it includes links to soil profiles, soil taxonomy, and Winogradsky Columns. (more info)
+Published by a high school teacher, it includes links to soil profiles, soil taxonomy, and Winogradsky Columns. ( This site may be offline. )